cscsCSCScscs/pyodbc/Connecting-to-Microsoft-Access.md

 Microsoft only produces Access ODBC drivers for the Windows platform.
-Third-party vendors may be able to provide Access ODBC drivers for non-Windows platforms.
+Third-party vendors may be able to provide Access ODBC drivers for non-Windows platforms. ([This Stack Overflow answer](https://stackoverflow.com/a/25614063/2144390) also describes options for connecting to an Access database from Python on non-Windows platforms, but they do not involve pyodbc or ODBC.)

 There are actually two (2) different Access ODBC drivers from Microsoft: